uchouT/qb-downloader/README.md

 ### prerequisite

 This tool requires qBittorrent and an uploader to be running.
 Make sure you have configured them properly.

+> [!IMPORTANT]
+> make sure you haven't enabled options like "Delete torrent after completion" in your qBittorrent.

 Example [rclone rcd](https://rclone.org/commands/rclone_rcd/) service configuration:
 ```ini